-Note: The paired Pearson correlation matrix for a sample size of 218 company-year observations.
-The definitions of the variables used in table are listed in Table 1.
-The superscripts , , and indicate the level of significance at 1%, 5%, and 10%, respectively.
+Table 3 reports the Paired Pearson correlation matrix for a sample size of 218 company-year observations.
+The definitions of the variables used in Table 3 are listed in Table 1.
+The superscripts , , and indicate the level of significance at 1%, 5%, and 10%.